 IALA beacon DGNSS provide differential corrections, as well as integrity information, to nearby maritime users to improve accuracy and integrity of GNSS based determination of position, velocity and time data (PVT).

-The method of differential positioning was developed in the 1990s, is internationally accepted and supported in most coastal waters, especially in areas of high traffic density.
+The method of differential positioning was developed in the 1990’s, is internationally accepted and supported in most coastal waters, especially in areas of high traffic density.
 By placing high grade GNSS receivers at know surveyed locations, it’s possible to calculate the difference between the estimated GNSS position and the true surveyed location.
 The difference for each satellite’s pseudorange are observed from which corrections are determined and shared with nearby users, enabling their receiver to improve their estimated position.

 Additionally, integrity monitoring functionalities assess the usability of GNSS signals, ensuring mariners employing such marine radio beacon DGNSS service use valid and healthy satellite signals.